 Green Mountain makes lots of accessories for Mr. Boone, and I'm a pizza fanatic, so I was psyched to try the pizza attachment.
 To use it, you remove both the grease tray and heat shield.
 The attachment consists of a funnel shaped metal box that sits directly over the firepot.
 A ceramic pizza stone rests on top of the box and you set a metal lid over the unit to help trap the heat.
 At first, I disregarded GMG's recommendation to keep the heat at a moderate 350°F. I cranked it!
 Then I shot a laser thermometer on the pizza stone.
 It registered 925°F!!
 Way too hot.
 But it's good to know you can get raging hot temps on this thing.
 I dialed the heat back down to 350°F so I wouldn't burn the hell out of my pizza.
 Then I checked the stone temp again, and this time it was at 650°F. Perfect.

 I made a few pies and was pretty impressed.
 The stone recovered its heat in just a few minutes between pies.
 The bottom crusts got nice and crisp.
 The lid could have used just a tad more top heat to bubble up the rim of the crust, but that's a minor quibble.
 This pizza attachment works very well.
-For more detailed info on GMG's pizza attachment, check out our full review coming soon.
-Meanwhile click here to get it on Amazon with Free Shipping!
+For more detailed info on GMG's pizza attachment, click here to check out our full review.

 Using The App